LSEG-API-Samples/Article.EikonAPI.Python.Jupyter.Geographic_Sale_Breakdown/README.md

 *Note:*
 - This Project has been qualified with Python version 3.11.5
-- If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) created by DataCamp may help you.
+- If you are not familiar with Jupyter Lab application, the following [tutorial](https://www.datacamp.com/tutorial/tutorial-jupyter-notebook) created by DataCamp may help you.

 ## <a id="eikon_setup"></a>Data Library with Desktop Session Set Up